-Since the 1960s, Bob Dylan solidified his impact as a major musical – and cultural icon.
-Masterfully, he composed works that touched upon social, political, and economic issues.
+Since the 1960s, Bob Dylan solidified his impact as a major musical and cultural icon.
+Masterfully, he composed works that touched upon social, political and economic issues.
 His lyrics spoke to a growing mass of discontent and restlessness.
-And the legendary Bob Dylan couldn’t even use his birth name.
+And the legendary Bob Dylan couldn’t even use his birth name to do so.

 An interview surfaces

 Tony “Little Sun” Glover had no shortage of musical experience.
 The harmonica player and singer became a name associated with folk revival during Bob Dylan’s ascent.
 Around March 22, 1971, Glover reportedly did an interview with Dylan.
-The notes from that would go to a piece about the star for Esquire, but they actually never saw use.
+The notes from that would go to a piece about the star for Esquire, but they actually never saw the light of day.
 As a result, the transcripts and all their insights remained unknown.

 Recently, they resurfaced at Boston’s RR Auction house.
-These 37 notes join other Dylan memorabilia that together make up the “Marvels of Modern Music” auction.
-Thanks to Glover’s widow, Cynthia Nadler, these items can go up for online bidding from November 12 through November 19.
-In the meantime, some of their revelations circulated the internet.
+These 37 notes join other Dylan memorabilia that together made up the “Marvels of Modern Music” auction.
+Thanks to Glover’s widow, Cynthia Nadler, these items wentup for online bidding and during that time some of their revelations circulated the internet.

 Bob Dylan felt compelled to change his name

 Bob Dylan was born on May 24, 1941, and his name at birth was Robert Allen Zimmerman.
 He also has a Hebrew name, Shabtai Zisel ben Avraham.
 His family’s faith tied in greatly to his life, though in bittersweet ways.
 On his father’s side, his family came over from Odessa, present-day Ukraine, after violent anti-semitic pogroms threatened their lives.
 On his mother’s side, his Lithuanian-Jewish ancestors came to the U.S. in 1902.
 In the U.S., his family maintained ties to a close-knit Jewish community.